fred1268/okapi/README.md

 go install github.com/fred1268/okapi@latest
 ```

-> Also, note that okapi uses [**clap :clap:, the Command Line Argument Parser**](https://github.com/fred1268/go-clap). clap is a non intrusive, lightweight command line parsing library you may want to try out in your own projects.
+> Please note that okapi does have a single dependency: [**clap :clap:, the Command Line Argument Parser**](https://github.com/fred1268/go-clap), which makes it very easy to parse okapi command line. clap is a lightweight, non intrusive command line parsing library you may want to try out in your own projects.
 Feel free to give it a try!

 ## Configuring okapi :giraffe: